btlindert/btmn-eeg/+btmn/+event_selectors/README.md

 nback  | `pvt+` | -180         | 180

-## pvt_selector
+## PVT data

-The __pvt_selector__ also uses the end marker of the task to select the relevant period, for the same reason as the nback_selector above.
+The __pvt__ period is also selected using the end marker, for the same reason as the __nback__ period above.
 The onset of the instructions of the following task (SACCADE) marks the end of the fixed duration 3-minute PVT.

 Split  | Event  | Offset (sec) | Duration (sec)
 -------|--------|--------------|---------------
 pvt    | `sac+` | -180         | 180

-## saccade_selector
+## Saccade data

-The __saccade_selector__ also uses the end marker of the task to select the relevant period, for the same reason as the nback_selector above.
+The __saccade__ period too is selected using the end marker, for the same reason as the __nback__ period above.
 The onset of the XXXXXXX marks the end of the fixed duration 1-minute saccade task.

 Split   | Event  | Offset (sec) | Duration (sec)
 --------|--------|--------------|---------------
 saccade | ``     | -60          | 60

-## rs-eo_selector
+## Resting-state eyes-open data

-The __rs-eo_selector__ also uses the onset marker of the task to select the data during the 3-minute resting-state eyes-open session.
+The __rs-eo__ period is selected using the onset marker of the 3-minute resting-state eyes-open session.

 Split  | Event  | Offset (sec) | Duration (sec)